Holy Paladin Healing Spell Summary — Shadowlands 9.1.5

 Flash of Light is the emergency variant of Holy Light, it is more expensive and faster, and it also heals for slightly less per cast.
 Using Flash of Light extensively will probably be unsustainable in terms of Mana.

 Holy Shock is an instant-cast single-target heal that has a 9-second cooldown, which is reduced by Haste, and a 30% increased critical strike chance.
 This is typically used on cooldown, as it is not expensive.
 This ability generates 1 Holy Power when cast.

 Light of the Martyr is a strong and cheap instant-cast spell that has no cooldown, but which has the drawback of damaging you for 50% of the amount healed.
 Moreover, its healing does not heal the Beacon of Light target.

-Light of Dawn is an instant-cast spell with a 12-second cooldown, which is reduced by Haste, that heals up to 5 injured allies in a cone in front of you.
-It is relatively inexpensive.
+Light of Dawn is an instant-cast spell that costs 3 Holy Power.
+Light of Dawn heals up to 5 injured allies in a cone in front of you.

 Divine Shield makes you immune to all damage and loss of control effects for 8 seconds, and is an excellent way for you to survive dangerous mechanics and continue healing your raid in the meantime.

 Blessing of Freedom removes movement-impairing effects from the targeted ally, also granting them immunity to such effects for 8 seconds.